Parent Guide to Accessibility

 - Recommendations for reasonable accommodations

-Step 3 Meet with Accessibility Resources Director
+- Meet with the Accessibility Resources Director.

 - The student must be present and can invite parents, guardians, or other individuals to the meeting.
 If the student does not want parents or guardians in the meeting, it is his or her choice.